-The Detailed Guide to Remove Red Eyes in Photoshop
+The Detailed Guide to Photoshop Red Eye Removal

-I find that the Red Eye Removal tool doesn’t always do a good enough job, but there’s a more detailed manual way to remove red eyes in Photoshop.
-It takes a bit more time, but you’ll get results that look better than Photoshop automatic method.
+I find that the Red Eye Removal tool doesn’t always do a good enough job, but there’s a more detailed manual way to fix red eyes in Photoshop.
+It takes a bit more time, but you’ll get results that look better than Photoshop’s automatic method.

 Before you get started, pay close attention to the specular highlights in the eyes, also known as ‘catchlights’.
 Maintaining or recreating these highlight reflections after you’re finished with the rest of your edit can improve the realism and create a more natural edit.